HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process-updates.md

 gone from being in a review status to a "pre-rfc" status and should not be reviewed further until designated so.

-"rfc-withdrawn" : This tag is applied when an RFC has not finished the review process (and therefore has not been explicitly rejected) but has been voluntarily withdrawn due to extenuating circumstances.
+"rfc-withdrawn" : This tag is applied when an RFC has not finished the review process (and therefore has not been explicitly rejected) but has been voluntarily withdrawn.

 Much like the existing RFC process, any change of state to the RFC must be announced on the DCP slack channel.